totten/githubtest/.github/CONTRIBUTING.md

 ## Testing

 Pull-requests will be subjected to automated testing.
-In particular:
+However, there are several things to know:

+ * If you are a new contributor, the tests may be placed on hold pending a review.
+One of the administrators will need to post a comment like `jenkins, ok to test` or `jenkins, add to whitelist`.
  * The pull-request will have a colored dot indicating its status:
    * **Yellow**: The automated tests are running.
    * **Red**: The automated tests have failed.